Student Bar Association

 • SBA leadership has regular communication with the Dean of Students and other Administrative leaders; if SBA members are frequently receiving the same questions/concerns, we can bring them to school leadership to address these issues on a larger scale.

-• In a non-pandemic year, we host events and parties, and bring speakers to campus.
+• SBA hosts events and parties, and bring speakers to campus.
 We’ve even brought therapy dogs to help during finals season.

 Like any student government, SBA is what we make it!
 If you want to start a club, address a problem, or jump on an opportunity that we haven’t already addressed, please reach out to your representative(s) and get the ball rolling!